mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 {{<notice type="info">}}

 I'm trying a new idea this month where I announce ways readers can help me.
-If you're a fan of this blog and you think you might be able to help with one of these, [email me](/about/).
+If you're a fan of this blog and can connect me with people that are a match for what I'm looking for, [email me](/about/).

 {{</notice>}}

-I'm interested in [scaling TinyPilot's manufacturing](/retrospectives/2022/10/#what-happens-in-the-tinypilot-office) and finding that there's a lot I don't know about shifting manufacturing and assembly to China.
+As I explore the process of [shifting manufacturing to China](/retrospectives/2022/10/#what-happens-in-the-tinypilot-office), I'm discovering that it's a larger undertaking than I expected, involving many areas where I have no experience.

 If you know someone with experience manufacturing electronics at the scale of 500 to 5,000 units per month, I'd love to speak with them.
 I'm open to taking on a co-founder, hiring a consultant, or just having a casual chat with someone who wants to share their expertise.